 Incident reports are $5 if you pick them up at headquarters or $10 if you request them through the mail

 Traffic crash reports are $20 at police headquarters, $25 online, or $20 if you request it through the mail.

 How do I leave a crime tip?

-Crime tips can be left through the following means; anonymous tips can be left by calling 304-696-4444 or submitting them online at www.hpdtipline.com.
-Both the phone line and the online tips are checked daily.
+Crime tips can be left through the following means; anonymous tips can be left by calling 304-696-4444.
+The phone line tips are checked daily.
 Information collected from these sources is passed on to the appropriate division or unit, internally.
-Depending on the nature of the information you provide, you may or may not receive a return call or email, but your tip will be read and passed to the proper recipient.
+Depending on the nature of the information you provide, you may or may not receive a return call, but your tip will be read and passed to the proper recipient.

 How do I thank or commend an Officer?

 If you would like to thank or commend a police officer for a job well done, you can either contact our Office of Professional Standards at 304-696-5550 or the Chief’s Office at 304-696-5510.
 Your comments will be passed on to the officer, but this way a record of your gratitude or compliments can be placed in the officer’s personnel file.